We’ve just had word the long-awaited program is being aired on Channel 4 in the UK from Monday August 1st 2022.

 See you soon.

-So, we are approaching the 2022 season here at Belonga Mick, we’ve had a nice steady start to 2022, slow build on guests in the Chambre d’hotes and MJ’s has been keeping us busy at weekends with local clientele.
+So, we are approaching the 2024 season here at Belonga Mick, we’ve had a nice steady start to 2024, slow build on guests in the Chambre d’hotes and we’ve been keeping busy Friday and Saturday evenings in the bar with local clientele.

 So before the rush and while I still have a moment to do this I thought I’d update my Blog.